stirlab/freeswitch-kickstart/INSTALL.md

 #### Working with remote server

- * It's important to note that the default Salt configuration is set up to trigger a rebuild of FreeSWITCH if the configured software:freeswitch:git:revision setting is updated with new commits (this can happen if the setting is pointing to a branch).
-Since the default setting is 'master', so you are highly encouraged to set this to something stable on your production server! *(like a commit hash or tag, or a stable branch used for production rollouts).
+ * It's important to note that the default Salt configuration is set up to trigger a rebuild of FreeSWITCH if the configured <code>software:freeswitch:git:revision</code> setting is updated with new commits (this can happen if the setting is pointing to a branch).
+Since the default setting is <code>master</code>, you are highly encouraged to set this to something stable on your production server! *(like a commit hash or tag, or a stable branch used for production rollouts).
  * The following scripts are available to be run on the server:
    * <code>rebuild-conference.sh</code>: If the source code for Verto Communicator is updated, this script can be used to rebuild it.

 ### Configuring pillar data

  * In the <code>salt/pillar/server</code> directory, you'll find an example configuration file.
  * Copy the file in the same directory, removing the .example extension.
-Use the appropriate example based on the installation environment *(development.sls for development/Vagrant installs, production.sls for production installs)*.
+Use the appropriate example based on the installation environment *(<code>development.sls</code> for development/Vagrant installs, <code>production.sls</code> for production installs)*.
  * Edit the configurations to taste.
 You can reference <code>salt/salt/vars.jinja</code> to see what variables are available, and the defaults for each.

 ### Configuring SSL certificates